If you’re landlocked in Lynchburg, don’t despair. You can take scuba lessons at University of Lynchburg.

 Stern also plans to take LC students in the New Horizons program on dives, as he did last year when he took a group to Florida to dive with manatees.
 He’s even dreaming of creating a dive session for incoming freshmen.
 The ocean’s the limit.

-New Horizons is Lynchburg College’s outdoor adventure program that gives students a chance to do everything from caving and canoeing to rock climbing and scuba diving.
+New Horizons is University of Lynchburg’s outdoor adventure program that gives students a chance to do everything from caving and canoeing to rock climbing and scuba diving.
 But mostly, it’s about developing leadership skills.

 For more information, contact Paul Stern at 434.544.8224 or or visit www.lynchburg.edu/x8554.xml.